-An email will be sent to the "Individual Completing Application" acknowledging receipt of your WSCPAR application after your electronic copies have been received.
-You will be notified via email by January 14, 2022, as to the final status of your WSCPAR Program of Promise application.
-No queries will be answered with regard to application status before December 15, 2021.
+An email will be sent to the "Individual Completing Application" when the online application is submitted.
+You will be notified via email before January 10, 2024, as to the final status of your WSCPAR Program of Promise application.
+No queries will be answered regarding application status before December 4, 2023.

-The PoP Award winners will be acknowledged during National School Counseling Week in February 2022 as well as at the 2022 WSCA Conference.
+PoP winners will be acknowledged at the WSCA National School Counseling Week Breakfast on February 9, 2024, as well as at the 2024 WSCA Conference.